-If you know dealers then you can ask them if someone is willing to sell their car.
-However dealers charge a monthly fee or it can be flat for just one time.
+If you know dealers in your area then you can ask them if someone’s looking to sell their car.
+However, dealers may charge a monthly fee for doing this.

 Visit Auto Auctions

 If you have friends then ask them if they know someone who is ready to sell their car.
-You can give your friends a commission for each referral.
+You can offer them a commission for each referral they make.